 Tadic is another who returned to the Eredivisie, again with another new side.
 Ajax signed him for £10m in June 2018 and watched him become one of Europe’s most creative forwards, guiding the Amsterdammers to a Champions League semi-final appearance in 2018/19.

 Left for: Aston Villa in 2013

 You wouldn’t include him in the ‘superstar’ bracket, but Bacuna was superb for Groningen.
-Debuting as a youth team product he helped lead the club to an impressive series of finishes, including fifth in 2011 and seventh in his final season in 2012/13.
-He joined Aston Villa to mark the start of his adventure in English football, with the 28-year-old since turning out for Reading, Cardiff City and now back at Groningen following a period at Watford.
+Debuting as a youth team product, he helped lead the club to an impressive series of finishes, including fifth in 2011 and seventh in his final season in 2012/13.
+He joined Aston Villa to mark the start of his adventure in English football, with the 32-year-old since turning out for Reading, Cardiff City and now back at Groningen following a period at Watford.